 Speaking of downtown Sault Ste.
 Marie, this year Engineers Day is back!
-Engineers Day Re-Engineered will take place on June 25 from 9 a.m. to 4 p.m.
-This year’s event will look a little bit different as we use this time to expand the event beyond the Soo Locks Park.
+Engineers Daywill take place on June 25 from 9 a.m. to 4 p.m.
+This year will allow visitors to cross the Soo Locks once again.
+Plus the event has expanded beyond the Soo Locks Park.
 Downtown Portage Avenue will close to vehicle traffic and open for pedestrians and vendors!
-The Soo Locks Park, Visitor’s Center and viewing platform will be open until 10 p.m., but visitors will not be permitted to cross the Soo Lock’s gates.
+The Soo Locks Park, Visitor’s Center and viewing platform will be open until 10 p.m.
 Be sure to book your stay for engineers day now!

 Visit the beach

 Relaxing at the beach is one of the best ways to spend warm summer days.
 You are never too far away from the beach while in Michigan, so grab your suit and head to one of the many beaches in the Sault Ste.
 Marie area.

 Sherman Park is among the many beaches in our area and is less than 10 minutes from downtown Sault Ste.
 Marie!
 Enjoy a game of beach volleyball, take a swim in the waters of the St. Marys River or lay in the sand and watch freighters sail by.
 There is plenty to do for all ages at Sherman Park!